junqing-zhang/junqing-zhang.github.io/_posts/2020-01-22-blog-post-latex.md

 * Online Latex editor, suitable for collaboration
 * Link: [https://www.overleaf.com](https://www.overleaf.com){:target="_blank"}

+## Note
+If you have not used Latex before, I suggest to use the overleaf first to get yourself familiar with Latex syntax.
+It may be a little complicated to install and setup Latex software.
+Overleaf will take care of the packages automatically and you can focus on learning Latex.
+However, since overleaf is an online platform, it will rely on your Internet connection.
+When you become more comfortable with Latex, I still recommend to use offline software.

 # Template
 ## IEEE Latex Template
 * IEEE template class, read the [document](http://mirror.ox.ac.uk/sites/ctan.org/macros/latex/contrib/IEEEtran/IEEEtran_HOWTO.pdf){:target="_blank"}